faster-games/aseprite/Documentation~/manual/getting-started.md

 The texture settings Unity will use for Texture import.
 See [Unity Docs: Texture Import Settings](https://docs.unity3d.com/Manual/class-TextureImporter.html)

+- `sliceOptions` - Extension to the default set, used to control Spritesheet dimension data, in the event you are importing a spritesheet.
+Leaving as default (`0`s) will import as one sprite per layer.
+Slicing will import as multiple sprites per layer.

 ### Rig Options

 Options for controlling animation and rigging generation.

+- `Create Rig` - If disabled, no rig (animations, avatars, etc) will be created.
 - `loopTags` - Controls which frame tags from the aseprite file will import as looping animations.
 By default, all animations are non-looping.